florianneukirchen/scipy_filters/README.md

 Includes raster filters such as:
 - Convolution with a custom kernel
-- Morphological filters (binary or grey dilation, erosion, closing, opening; tophat etc.)
+- Morphological filters (binary/grey dilation, erosion, closing, opening; tophat etc.)
 - Principal Component Analysis (PCA)
 - Statistical filters (local median, minimum, percentile etc.)
 - Edge detection (sobel, laplace etc.)
 - Unsharp mask for sharpening, Wiener filter for noise reduction

-Most filters are based on [scipy.ndimage](https://docs.scipy.org/doc/scipy/reference/ndimage.html), a library to filter images (or arrays, rasters) in n dimensions.
+Most filters are based on [scipy.ndimage](https://docs.scipy.org/doc/scipy/reference/ndimage.html), a library to filter images (or arrays, rasters) in *n* dimensions.
 For more information, see the SciPy tutorial on [Multidimensional image processing](https://docs.scipy.org/doc/scipy/tutorial/ndimage.html).

 These scipy.ndimage filters are either applied on each layer seperately in 2D, or in 3D on a 3D datacube consisting of all bands.

+For more information, see the help in the window of the respective processing tool.

 ## Resources
 - QGIS Plugin Repository: [https://plugins.qgis.org/plugins/scipy_filters/](https://plugins.qgis.org/plugins/scipy_filters/)